Table of Contents

 Expected effect

-1. detect and track the image in real-time;
+1. Detect and track the image in real-time;

-2. overlay a 3D panda on the image plane;
+2. Overlay a 3D panda on the image plane;

 Extension suggestions

-• Multi-target support: Extend from a single image target to multiple images, the system will automatically handle concurrent tracking.
+• Multi-target support: Extend from a single image target to multiple images; the system will automatically handle concurrent tracking.

 Tip

-With Workflow_ARSession, you can quickly master the core workflow of EasyAR and build production-level AR applications on this foundation.
+Through Workflow_ARSession, you can quickly master EasyAR's core workflow and build production-level AR applications based on it.